braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/media_library.md

 ![Media Library Page][1]

 ## Stats available

-Within the Media Library, you can now see the image dimensions, URL, type as well as the date it was added to the library.
+Within the Media Library, you can see the image dimensions, URL, type as well as the date it was added to the library.

-## Accessing the media library from a message composer
+## Accessing the Media Library from a message composer

-Previously when composing a message, you would upload images for each respective message.
-As the Media Library now acts as your dashboard's centralized location for assets, all images will now be uploaded directly to it.
-This additional functionality gives you the flexibility to re-use images across different messages.
+The Media Library acts as your dashboard's centralized location for assets, as all images are uploaded directly to it.
+This functionality gives you the flexibility to re-use images across different messages.

 ## Managing content

 You can also [duplicate]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/duplicate/) and [archive]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/archive/) templates!
 Learn more about creating and managing templates and creative content in [Templates & Media]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/).